 Now that you have documentation to go with your CPC estimate, it’s time to ask for a discount.
 One of the best ways to ask for a reduced rate is to tell the ad salesperson what you’re paying per click on other websites, and ask them to reduce the CPM to match that price.

-For example: You’re advertising on “Forum X,” and the average cost per click is about $2.
-You’ve estimated the cost per click for “Forum Y” at $4.
+For example: You’re advertising on “Forum X,” and the average cost-per-click is about $2.
+You’ve estimated the cost-per-click for “Forum Y” at $4.
 You explain to the ad salesperson that their advertising seems to be twice as expensive as a competitor, and then ask them if they can reduce the rate to match.

-Step 6 – Test and Track
+Step 6 – Test And Track

 Assuming that you can come together on a price, test the ad buy for 30 days.
 Most publishers should let you try an advertisement for 30 days, only some may want you to go 60 or 90.
 During your test you should be able to track the number of clicks your ads are getting AND how those clicks perform on your site.
 (More about testing in this article.)

 If your click volume meets or exceeds your estimates – and the clicks are performing – congratulations.
 You’ve found a good advertising option.